rikimaru0345/Ceras/README.md

 - Various Attributes like `[Config]`, `[Ignore]`, `[Include]`
 - Version tolerance.
 Supports all changes: adding new / renaming / reordering / deleting members.
 - Ceras can handle `readonly` fields in various ways.
 Ceras can change the contents of objects in readonly fields without having to change the reference in the field itself (aka 'populate' with data).
 Or it can force-overwrite readonly fields if you really want to (using reflection).
 - Good exceptions: All exceptions Ceras throws contain reasons why something went wrong and what to do about it.
+- Ceras is fully "reentrant" meaning that the same serializer-instance can start a new nested serialization while the other one is still in progress.
+Very useful when dealing with `IExternalRootObject`s (simplifies your code a lot).

 #### Built-in types
 Built-in support for many commonly used .NET types: